JakeNg0424/AbandonedForrest-AutotilingGenerator/README.md

 **Codes**: You can change the world using the `reseed` button or by editing the map editor.
 The `b` represents abandoned buildings, the `w` represents the walkway between the two buildings, and the `_` (underscore symbol) represents the dark forest littered with trees.

 **Life**: Blue particles animation to add the dreariness of the lonely forrest.

-(using tiles from [Micro Tileset - Overworld & Dungeon](https://thkaspar.itch.io/micro-tileset-overworld-dungeon) by [thkaspar](https://thkaspar.itch.io/))